"The combination of his exceptional intellect with his reliability, care and attention to detail makes him one of the best barristers to work with."

 PERSONAL INFORMATION

 Born in 1964 in North Staffs., educated at Stonyhurst and Emmanuel College, Cambridge, James studied Classics (MA) before converting to Law.
 He lives in the Cheshire countryside with his wife and has 3 grown up sons.
-He continues to open the batting and hang on to catches in the gulley if they come straight at him.
-Otherwise, he describes himself as an armchair sportsman, gardener and cook.
-He keeps a small wine cellar.
+He plays cricket but increasingly poorly.
+Otherwise, he describes himself as an armchair sportsman, gardener and cook, and keeps a wine cellar.

 Personal Injury

-James Rowley specializes in Personal Injuries litigation of maximum severity or special interest.
+James Rowley specialises in Personal Injuries litigation of maximum severity or special interest.
+He works for claimants and insurers.
 His breadth of experience allows him to cover the entire spectrum of cases.
 An understanding of medical/expert evidence, numeracy and attention to detail in paperwork maximizes his client's position.

-James has a detailed understanding of the law of tort and procedure as applied to personal injury cases, as well as knowledge of the relevant statutory duties and accompanying case law.
-He has covered cases on liability involving almost every conceivable type of personal injury claim including:
+James has covered cases on liability involving almost every conceivable type of personal injury claim including:

 • accidents on the roads